joaompinto/janito/README.md

 # Continue a specific conversation using its message ID
 # (Janito displays the message ID after each conversation)
+janito --continue 'abc123def' 'Let's refine that code'

+# Alternative way to continue a specific conversation
-janito --continue abc123def "Let's refine that code"
+janito --continue-id abc123def "Let's refine that code"

 # Show current configuration and available profiles
 janito --show-config

 # You can press Ctrl+C at any time to interrupt a query
-# Janito will still display token and tool usage information
-# Even interrupted conversations can be continued with --continue
+# Interrupted conversations can be continued with --continue
 ```

 ## 🔧 Available Tools